matt001k/STORfs/README.md

 <div style="text-align:center"><img src="Documentation\images\STORfs_Layout.svg" /></div>

 Files may only have siblings whereas directories have the ability to have children and siblings.
+Each item in the file system is connected to one another via a header which has information about the items child/sibling/fragment location (depending on item's type).